Susan Rothenberg: Career

-Later career

-Although best known as a painter, Rothenberg also made crucial contributions to the medium of drawing.
-On the occasion of her 2004 exhibition of drawings at Sperone Westwater, Robert Storr wrote, "...fundamentally, drawing is as much a matter of evocation as it is of depiction, of identifying the primary qualities of things in the world and transposing them without a loss of quiddity.
+Rothenberg also made crucial contributions to the medium of drawing.
+Her 2004 exhibition of drawings at Sperone Westwater Gallery were described by Robert Storr as, "...fundamentally, drawing is as much a matter of evocation as it is of depiction, of identifying the primary qualities of things in the world and transposing them without a loss of quiddity.
 This at any rate is what drawing has been for Rothenberg."

 Exhibitions

 Rothenberg's work has been the subject solo exhibitions throughout the United States and abroad.
 Her first major survey, initiated by the Los Angeles County Museum of Art, traveled to the San Francisco Museum of Modern Art, the Carnegie Institute, and the Tate Gallery, London, among other institutions (1983–1985).
 More recent exhibitions of her work include a retrospective organized by Albright-Knox Art Gallery in Buffalo, New York (1992–1994), which traveled to Washington, D.C., St. Louis, Chicago, and Seattle (1992); a retrospective at the Museo de Arte Contemporáneo in Monterrey, Mexico (1996); a survey of prints and drawings presented by the Herbert F. Johnson Museum of Art, Cornell University (1998); and Susan Rothenberg: Paintings from the Nineties at The Museum of Fine Arts, Boston (1999).

-Her 1976 work "Butterfly" was displayed in the Treaty Room of the White House during the Obama Administration.
+Her 1976 work Butterfly was displayed in the Treaty Room of the White House during the Obama administration.

 Rothenberg's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.